 30th September – Australian Football League, Grand Final

 We’re talking here about the highest watched television program in Australia in 2021.
-It attracts a lot of interests from Australians but it’s also an interesting time to stand on the differences between the AFL and NFL in case you don’t have big following from Australia but you still want to cover this topic.
+It attracts a lot of interest from Australians but it’s also an interesting time to stand on the differences between the AFL and NFL in case you don’t have a big following from Australia but you still want to cover this topic.

 Target audience: Australians, but also sport fans around the world.
 This even probably has also great opportunities to talk about personal and team achievements like any top sport event.

 Post Ideas for Q4 October – December

 Q4 is the busiest selling period of the year, and sales tend to drop when it ends.
 So for content creators who expect to monetize their accounts by collaborating with brands and products, this is also the best time of the year because when the demand for products goes up so do the marketing budgets of retail companies.

 Q4 is also the time when the plans for the next year are being put in place.
 Looking back at the performance of the past year and setting goals for next year (which is something that you should do as well).

 1st – 31st October – Breast Cancer Awareness Month

 It is the most common type of cancer in the world, and all it takes to catch it early is to be aware and start screening at the right age.
 For more recommendations for social media content for this day see the World Cancer Day explanation on February 4th